aderussell/aderussell.github.io/_drafts/2014-07-30-freecell-in-objective-c-and-swift.markdown

 title:  "Freecell in Objective-C & Swift"
 date:   2014-07-30
 tags: objective-c
+description: "This is a test of the description system"
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!